timofeymukha/eddylicious/README.rst

     Each element contains a time value.

 :velocity:
-   A 3d array. the first dimension corresponds to time and has the same size as the time array.
+   A 3d array.
+The first dimension corresponds to time and has the same size as the time array.
    The second dimension is of size N and the third is of size 3, therefore for each timestep there is a N-by-3 array that contains the values of the velocity field.
    The order corresponds to the points array.

 APIs for loading HDF5 datasets exist in most languages actively used in scientific computing.
-For using this output format with OpenFOAM see `this repository <https://bitbucket.org/lesituu/timevaryingmappedhdf5fixedvalue>`.
+For using this output format with OpenFOAM see `this repository <https://bitbucket.org/lesituu/timevaryingmappedhdf5fixedvalue>`_.

 * TimeVaryingMappedFixedValue.